phluid61/internet-drafts/file-scheme/draft.md

     1. Append the "//" authority sigil to the URI.

-    2. Append the hostname component of the UNC string to the URI.
+    2. Append the hostname field of the UNC string to the URI.

 3. For each objectname: